jdbacero/GoTeam--Pokemon-Exam/README.md

 # Usage

 ## Run npm and composer
-Before we start, we need to install all PHP and Node packages.
+Before we start, we need the latest Composer and a relatively updated NPM.
+Then, install all PHP and Node packages.
 ```
 npm install
 composer install